ekumachidi/vsts-heroku-tasks/Tasks/PushToHeroku/README.md

 This task updates an app using Heroku Git.

 ## Requirements
-For this release task to work it is required an valid `API Key`.
+For this release task to work a valid `API Key` is required.
 See the [Wiki](https://github.com/BoostingMy/vsts-heroku-tasks/wiki) for more information.

 ## Parameters
 **API Key:** An valid API Key that represents a valid app contributor.